tkacak/tkacak.github.io/README.md

   - Journal : MBR
 - Q-Matrix Validation in the Presence of Missing Data: A Simulation-Based Comparison of Multiple Imputation Methods (with.
 Asst.
 Prof. Mehtap Aktaş)
   - Journal : The Experimental Education
--  TO WHAT EXTENT DO INTER-FACTOR CORRELA-TIONS AFFECT THE PERFORMANCE OF FACTOR RETENTION METHOD (with Assoc.
-Prof. Abdullah Faruk Kılıç)
-  - Testing, Psychometrics and Methodology in  Applied Psychology